 Now AdSense is easy enough right?
 You sign up for the service, customize the code using their AdSense Wizard and place the code on your site.
 If you have traffic, you watch the money begin to roll in.

-What you may not know is that you can also use Custom Channels to make any specific AdSense slot on your website an Ad Placement to allow advertisers to *specifically* target a certain ad slot on or section of *your* website that you define as a single Channel.
+What you may not know is that you can also use Custom Channels to make any specific AdSense slot on your website an Ad Placement.
+Doing so allows advertisers to specifically target a certain ad slot on or section of your website that you define as a single channel.

 How to create a Custom AdSense Channel

-“A 300X250 textual or graphical ad slot that appears to the left of the second paragraph in ALL blog post entries.”
+“A 300×250 textual or graphical ad slot that appears to the left of the second paragraph in ALL blog post entries.”

 Now you've made your various ad units visible to advertisers who are creating placement-targeted campaigns.